 Money Laundering offences carry a maximum sentence of 14 years of imprisonment.
 If convicted inevitably there will be concurrent restraint and confiscation proceedings.

 The Bribery Act 2010 and the commitment of the SFO to vigorously pursue public prosecutions has re enforced the priority status of these crimes.

-To make an enquiry please fill in our form, call us on 0208 343 2998 or click to contact our criminal defence lawyers.
+To make an enquiry please fill in our form, call us on 0208 343 2998 or click to contact our London office and speak to our financial crime lawyers.